mrvnthss/visual-working-memory-capacity/README.md

 #### Other

 - `viewingDistanceMM`: The orthogonal distance (in mm) from the eye of the participant to the screen used to display the stimuli.
 This value is used to convert stimuli sizes from degrees of visual angle to number of pixels on the screen.
-The screen resolution as well as the physical size of the display (in mm) necessary for this conversion are provided through a call to the [`ConfigurePsych.m`](configurePsych.m) function.
+The screen resolution as well as the physical size of the display (in mm) necessary for this conversion are provided through a call to the [`configurePsych.m`](configurePsych.m) function.

 - `Progress.thresholdPct`: Controls when (i.e., after which fraction of total trials) participants are informed about their progress.
 Thereby also splitting trials into blocks.